marklagendijk/node-toogoodtogo-watcher/README.md

 5. Click the `t.me/BOTNAME` link from the `BotFather` chat message.
 6. Press `BEGIN`.
 7. Your bot should greet you, and show a notification about your favorites.
 Note: the bot will show the favorites which you configured.
 Multiple people can connect to the bot to get updates about these favorites.

+## Configuring Discord notifications

+1. Follow the "MAKING A WEBHOOK" instructions https://support.discord.com/hc/pl/articles/228383668-Intro-to-Webhooks
+2. Copy the Webhook URL and enter it in the configuration via `toogoodtogo-watcher config`, and set `enabled` to `true`.

 ## Configure IFTTT integration